Kinark/pesawise/docs/configuring-calculators.md

 }
 ```

-See? `safaricom.from-mpesa` is an object, not a exact value.
+See? `safaricom.from-mpesa` is an object, not an exact value.
 But we also defined a condition:

 ```javascript
 ...